rasmuserik/mubackend/README.md

 - `intro.js` sample usage
 - `mu.js` the client side library
 - `backend.js the server side code
-- `dev.sh` shell script used during development
+- `dev.sh` shell script used during development, which autoruns/restarts the server and generates README.md
+- `config.sample.json` sample config file, the filename should be added as an argument when running `dev.sh` or `backend.js`

 ## Dev-dependencies